photo colourisation

 This Sepia image is ok it might benefit from cropping, but doing so shortened the lamp post consequently giving a compressed look

-A square crop reduced the height of the image and looked odd.
-Colourising the photo by AI left many elements the original sepia colour (eg.) the baskets and the flowers.... this is why AI is not accurate and inconsistent.
+Colourising the photo by AI left many objects plain sepia colour (eg.) the baskets and the flowers.... this is why AI is not accurate, usually inconsistent.
 Hand coloured, the image looks fine.

 Back to Top